priyalpatell/MLFinalProject/README.md

 # MLFinalProject
-We want to predict the when the next UFO sighting will be and where in California it will take place
+We wanted to predict the when the next UFO sighting will be in California and where in California it will take place from latitude and longitude values.

 ## Our Plan
 https://docs.google.com/document/d/1k4_IpIC8IPfEdhbPy6gOxikQjhcO_cDI7SLa1fZwNWQ/edit?usp=sharing